featbit/featbit-docs-practice/pages/best-practice/using-feature-flags-across-the-entire-organization-sharable-segments.md

-# Using Feature Flags Across the Entire Organization - Sharable Segments
+# Using Feature Flags Across the Entire Organization - Shareable Segments

 **Prerequisites**:
 1. Readers should have a basic understanding of [feature flags](https://en.wikipedia.org/wiki/Feature_toggle).